MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 Unlike PBIR-Legacy (report.json), PBIR is a publicly documented format that supports modifications from non-Power BI applications.
 Each file has a public JSON schema, which not only documents the file but also lets code editors like Visual Studio Code perform syntax validation while editing.

-Some of the possibie scenarios now available with PBIR include:
+Some of the possible scenarios now available with PBIR include:
 - Copy pages/visuals/bookmarks between reports.
 - Ensure consistency of a set of visuals across all pages, by copying & pasting the visual files.
 - Easy find and replace across multiple reports files.